 Copyright Law Basics – “I made an honest mistake” - The innocent infringement defense explained by Attorney Steve®

-As a litigation attorney we have handled all kinds of intellectual property disputes, from trademark bully cases to software infringement disputes (ex.
+As a copyright litigation law firm we have handled all kinds of intellectual property disputes, from trademark bully cases to software infringement disputes (ex.
 Solidworks, Microsoft, SIIA, BSA, Autodesk and Vero audits and license compliance matters), fair use opinions and Strike 3 Holdings defense cases.
 One of the main issues in copyright cases is defining whether or not there was “willful” infringement.
 In many cases the business owner (or individual) simply didn't realize there was unauthorized copies of the copyrighted work, whether the subject of the scuffle is art, photographs on a website, videos, comics, video games, or software.
 This blog discusses what happens when the Defendant in a case (or business owner who receives an audit letter alleging piracy of products such as Microsoft Office, Windows, Autodesk Autocad, Adobe or other products), had no clue that wrongful conduct was taking place by themselves, or their employees and staff.

 Is “Innocent Intent” a Defense to Copyright Infringement?